vierno/vierno.github.io/curriculum_en.md

 ## Professional Goals

-Work with software development, technology and innovation
+Work with software development, technology and innovation.

 ## Skills